hibyguy/blog/_posts/2018-02-22-My-first-two-bugs.md

   - url: /assets/images/server.png
     image_path: /assets/images/server.png
     alt: "my large changes"

+gallery2:
+  - url: /assets/images/app.png
+    image_path: /assets/images/app.png
+    alt: "my small changes"
 ---

 Fixing my first two bugs was a fun process, I really enjoyed delving into other people repositories.
 I think this process was needed and helped me understand open source even more.

-### MikeFainshtein's issue #2
+### YuriyKartuzov's issue #3

 #### Crashes when multiple phone numbers are in GET

-**My changes to the code**
+##### My changes to the code
 {% include gallery caption="This is a sample gallery with **Markdown support**." %}
-*I saw his current usage of is **findphonenumbers** could be more polymorhpic if the numbers were parsed before function call*
+I saw his current usage of is **findphonenumbers** could be more polymorhpic if the numbers were parsed before function call

 On line 27 I decide to add a parser so the phonenumber could be evaluated by phonenumber.lib in smaller chunks

 I removed line 60 because i was preprasing the in a try loop

 ```js
 #container {